 I also have a Godin Highway 5-string; a Washburn 5-string acoustic (for practicing without disturbing the neighbours), a Squire Precision Custom and Jazz (loads of bass for very little money), an Epiphone Thunderbird iV, Musicman Stingray HH, and my pride and joy - a 1970's Rickenbacker 4001 S which I bought new in 1979.
 Used to be my main bass and I still love it to bits but unfortunately it doesn't see the light of day very much anymore.
 Rickys are a bit of a one trick pony and although 'that sound' is great, it really isn't flexible enough to cover all the bases (pardon the pun), for the various and varied kinds of music I've been called on to play over the years.

 Prior to the Warwick I spent many enjoyable years playing a Pedula MVP 4-string (wish I'd kept that bass).

 Started out in the mid 70's with a Gibson EB0 copy which got me through the usual school band phase but didn't really work out too great when the burgeoning NWOBHM scene with bands such as Raven, Saxon, Motorhead, Diamond Head, Tank or indeed Priest / Maiden caught my interest.

-The real turning point was when I 'discovered' a little known Canadian band called Rush........hence the Ricky !!.
+The real turning point was when I 'discovered' a little known (in the UK at the time), Canadian band called Rush........hence the Ricky !!.